CachyOS/kernel-manager/README.md

 ######
 ## Installing from source

-This is tested on Arch Linux, but *any* recent Linux with latest C++20 compiler should do:
+This is tested on Arch Linux, but *any* recent Arch Linux based system with latest C++20 compiler should do:

 ```sh
 sudo pacman -Sy \